chemiker/e.nigma-buttons/readme.txt

 * red
 * black

+In addition to those values you can also use a hex color code (e.g. #ff3600)

 = Icons =
 *e.nigma buttons* uses [Font Awesome](http://fontawesome.io/) as icon resource.
 [An overview over all available icons](http://fontawesome.io/icons/) can be found on their website.